 One of the reasons Hollyoaks endured a longer production break is because it is shot using a single-camera method, making it more time consuming to make than multi-camera counterparts Corrie, EastEnders and Emmerdale.

-What will replace Hollyoaks in the schedules during the break?
+What replaced Hollyoaks in the schedules during the break?

-After that the Favourites strand will be rested and a new retro show, Hollyoaks@25, will celebrate the upcoming milestone – it turns 25 in October – by airing five of the show’s most explosive weeks ever from different eras, spanning the early 1990s days to more recent times.
+After the Favourites strand was rested, a new retro show, Hollyoaks@25, aired, celebrating the upcoming milestone – it turns 25 in October – by airing five of the show’s most explosive weeks ever from different eras, spanning the early 1990s days to more recent times.

 When will Hollyoaks return to our screens?